Turkish Cuisine Week

 In this context, within the framework of Turkish Cuisine Week, menus that include Türkiye’s products with geographical indications will also be offered at domestic events.
 The geographically marked products from different regions and provinces around Türkiye illustrate the ecologically sustainable flavour tradition through natural production methods and quality.

-Türkiye has a total of 1,555 products registered by the Turkish Patent Institute, of which 1,163 products have Mahreç (protected geographic indication) signs, 386 products have Origin signs, and six products are Traditional.
+Türkiye has a total of 2218 products registered by the Turkish Patent Institute, of which 1637 products have designation of origin sign, 565 products have geographical indication, and 16 products are traditional speciality guaranteed products.
 The country also has 21 products registered by the European Union (EU) Commission, including the Gaziantep baklava, the Aydın Kestanesi (chestnut) and Aydın inciri (fig), the Bayramiç beyazı (a type of nectarine), the Malatya kayısısı (apricot), the Milas zeytinyağı (olive oil), the Taşköprü sarımsağı (garlic), the Giresun tombul fındığı (fat hazelnut), the Antakya künefesi, the Suruç narı (pomegranate), the Çağlayancerit cevizi (walnut), the Gemlik zeytini (olive), Edremit zeytinyağı (olive oil) and the Edremit Körfezi yeşil çizik zeytini (Edremit Gulf green (scratched olive), Milas zeytinyağı (olive oil), the Ayaş domatesi (tomato), the Maraş tarhanası (tarhana), Ezine peyniri (cheese), the Safranbolu safranı (saffron), the Aydın Memecik zeytinyağı (olive oil) and the Araban sarımsağı (garlic).
 Turkish cuisine, a wonderful gastronomic tradition embracing high quality, natural ingredients with different food preservation and cooking techniques, also offers numerous options for vegetarian and vegan diets.